VIDEO: Grandma fights off clumsy carjackers in Chula Vista

 Sanchez later discovered the key had been bent during the altercation and would not work.

-Eventually, the two suspects give up and run away.
+Eventually, the two men gave up and run away.
 Sanchez said she had been knocked out of her shoes and ran barefoot into the convenience store where the attendant called police.

 The next morning, her daughter took her to the hospital.
-Her only injuries were a bruise on her knee and some broken fingernails.
+Sanchez's only injuries were a bruise on her knee and some broken fingernails.

 At the time, Sanchez said she wasn't afraid.